 And here’s a chart to show the difference.
 Smaller bars mean faster performance.

-Note that these results are very hardware dependent, and software updates can make a difference too.
 For example, DxO PureRAW 2 improved processing time by around 25% over DxO PureRAW 1.
 The upgrade from Topaz DeNoise 3.6.0 to 3.7.0 for users with Nvidia RTX graphics cards saw a similar uplift in processing speeds.
 The same can be said for the jump from On1 NoNoise AI 2022 to 2023.

 They are all significantly slower when just using the CPU, even with a high-end desktop processor.